-[mm/dd/yy уу]
+[mm/dd/yyyy]

-[Organization Attn: n Name]
+[Organization Name] Attn: Recipient Address

-Recipient Add

 Reference: Award Number: Program Title:

-Dear [Busines ss Official Name or Representative of the Recipient]:
+Dear [Business Official Name or Representative of the Recipient]:

-recipient nam requirement regarding the closeout documents for the subject award.
-In accepting the award, [insertine] agreed to comply with the Department of Commerce's (DOC) policies, including the for submitting (final) reports.
-Despite previous efforts, the following report(s) are now select as appropriate from this list):
+This notice is regarding the closeout documents for the subject award.
+In accepting the award, [insert recipient name] agreed to comply with the Department of Commerce's (DOC) policies, including the requirement for submitting (final) reports.
+Despite previous efforts, the following report(s) are now delinquent (select as appropriate from this list):

-Final Fir nancial Status Report (SF-425)

-Final an nd/or Quarterly Progress Report as applicable

-Equipm nent Inventory List Authorization/Purchase

-Final Inv vention Statement and Certification: As applicable/required

-Audit(s)): As applicable/required

-Other A Agency specific required documents
+- Final Financial Status Report (SF-425) - Final and/or Quarterly Progress Report as applicable - Equipment Inventory List Authorization/Purchase - Final Invention Statement and Certification: As applicable/required - Audit(s): As applicable/required - Other Agency specific required documents

-it by e-mail in PDF format the document(s) requested to If ansmissions are not available, hardcopy submissions may be submitted to the following
+Please submit by e-mail in PDF format the document(s) requested to .
+If electronic transmissions are not available, hardcopy submissions may be submitted to the following address:

+Grants Office

-Grants Office , Grants Management Specialist
+Attn: , Grants Management Specialist

-Attii

-action under an account re mply with the terms and conditions of the award may result in appropriate enforcement the award, including but not limited to termination of the award and the establishment exceivable against the recipient organization.
-Moreover, the failure to comply with the cout requirements may have a negative impact on future funding from DOC. of
+Failure to comply with the terms and conditions of the award may result in appropriate enforcement action under the award, including but not limited to termination of the award and the establishment of an account receivable against the recipient organization.
+Moreover, the failure to comply with the award's closeout requirements may have a negative impact on future funding from DOC.